Updated: August 28, 2025

 Property Transfer Tax (IMT)

-Property Transfer Tax or IMT (Imposto Municipal sobre Transmissôes Onerosas de Imóveis) ranges from 0 to 10 percent of the purchase price of the property.
+Property Transfer Tax or IMT (Imposto Municipal sobre Transmissôes Onerosas de Imóveis) ranges from 0 to 10 percent of the property’s purchase price.

 The 0 to 8 percent range depends on the price, location, property type, and purpose for which the property will be used (for example, as your permanent residence or secondary housing).
 The 10 percent rate applies in cases where the buyer has connections with territories that benefit from favorable taxation schemes, known as blacklisted jurisdictions.